makkus/freckles/src/freckles/doc/security.md

 Even though *freckles* will internally handle this value in a secure manner, this command will show up in your shell history file (including the password string), so you should prefer to never do that.
 One option you have is to use the ``freckles`` or ``frecklecute`` ``-v vars_file`` argument, point it to a file that is only readable by you (``chmod 0700 vars_file``), and include your password there.
 This is by no means ideal, as your password is still available in plain text in that file, but it's better than the first option.

-The best way, at the moment, is to let the ``freckles`` application prompt you for the pasword. *freckles* has a feature called 'vars adapters' (which, in the future will be used to connect to password manages and the like, among other things).
+The best way, at the moment, is to let the ``freckles`` application prompt you for the password. *freckles* has a feature called 'vars adapters' (which, in the future will be used to connect to password manages and the like, among other things).
 They can be activated by specifying the name (between two sets of '::'s) of the adapter as the argument value.
 The var adapter we use here is called 'ask'.
 So, in our example from before, we'd do:

   ```console
 frecklecute user-exists --password ::ask:: markus